TaitoUnited/full-stack-template/README.md

 ### Kubernetes

-The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-ENV.yaml` files contain environment specific overrides for them.
+The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
 By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

-> NOTE: Do not modify the Kubernetes template.
+> NOTE: Do not modify the helm template located in `./scripts/helm` directory.
 Improve the original Kubernetes template of orig-template instead.

 ### Secrets